electricimp/examples/Intro to Squirrel Applications/Ex4 - Refrigerator Monitor/README.md

 # Refrigerator Monitor Application

 In this example we will create a refrigerator monitoring application that takes an asynchronous reading from the temperature/humidity senor.
 We will use the internal light senor to determine if the refrigerator door is open.
-We will conserve power by turning off the WiFi and taking readings while offline then connecting periodically to send the readings we have collected to the cloud.
-This code can be easily configured for use with an impExplorer Developer Kit or impAccelerator Battery Powered Sensor Node.
+We will conserve power by turning off the WiFi or cellular connection and taking readings while offline then connecting periodically to send the readings we have collected to the cloud.
+This code can be easily configured for use with an impExplorer Developer Kit, impAccelerator Battery Powered Sensor Node or impC001 Breakout Board Kit.

 ## Skill level

 **Intermediate**

 This example will focus on writing squirrel code.
-Please visit the [getting started guide](https://electricimp.com/docs/gettingstarted/) on the Electric Imp Dev Center for insturctions on How to configure your device with BlinkUp and how to use the Electric Imp IDE.
+Please visit the [getting started guide](https://developer.electricimp.com/gettingstarted) on the Electric Imp Dev Center for insturctions on how to configure your device with BlinkUp and how to use the Electric Imp IDE, impCentral.

 ## What You Learn